omidshenavar/ganjine-plasmoid/README.md

 - **Refresh Interval:** Set how often a new poem is fetched (in minutes).
 - **Poet Selection:** Limit poems to a specific poet from the list.

+## Known Issues
+- **Text Overflow with Enlarged Font Size**

+**Problem:** When increasing the poem's font size, the text may overflow outside the background.

+**Workaround:** Manually resize the widget slightly in KDE edit mode after changing the font size to adjust the background properly.

 ## Authors

 - **Mohammad S. (mohammad-sn)** - Original creator of the Cinnamon desklet.